awst-austria/qa4sm/docs/developers_guide.md

 - RabbitMQ (for Celery)
 - Postgres database (instead of SQlite default)

+## Integrated Development Envionment

+It's up you which Python IDE you want to use for development.

+We use Eclipse with PyDev.
+Since Django templates consist of HTML and JavaScript, the [Eclipse IDE for JavaScript and Web Developers](https://www.eclipse.org/downloads/packages/release/2018-09/r/eclipse-ide-javascript-and-web-developers) can be helpful.
+If you want to use Eclipse, you should probably check what the latest version is and use that.

+To install PyDev, use Eclipse's `Help > Install New Software...` menu and the PyDev update URL `http://www.pydev.org/updates`.
+[PyDev install manual](http://www.pydev.org/manual_101_install.html).

+To add the webapp project to Eclipse, use `File > Import > General > Existing Projects into Workspace` and set the root directory to your qa4sm folder.

+In case you don't want to use Eclipse, one alternative is [PyCharm](https://www.jetbrains.com/pycharm/).

 ## How to set up development environment

 Note: The environment setup is automated for the production environment in [environment/create_conda_env.sh].
 This guide describes how to do a similar setup on your development machine.

-If you suspect this guide is not up to date, check the script and see if it has steps that may be missing here.
+### Set up using the create_conda_env.sh script

-If you've got a Linux system, you can also try to run the `create_conda_env.sh` script on your system to create the conda environment.
+If you've got a Linux system, you can try to run the `create_conda_env.sh` script on your system to create the conda environment.
 You've got to set 4 shell variables before running the script and point them to 4 directories on your system:

     export INSTALL_DIR="<install_dir>"
     export MINICONDA_PATH="<conda_dir>"